Dennis Carrell, our agronomist, directs a focused precision effort to analyze our operation and to implement practices to improve our profitability.

-The limiting factor may be drainage, fertility or any number of potentially limiting factor of production.
+The limiting factor may be drainage, fertility, or any number of potentially limiting factors of production.
 Through the use of technologies, we are better able to overcome these challenges.

 Accurate data accumulation is critical for the foundation of further analysis and implementing improvements and adjustments in processes.
 Lamb Farms’ Dennis Carrell is one of the best soil samplers around!

 Dennis has pulled many tens of thousands of samples in recent years.
 He has studied the “science” of sampling and determined the process for sampling soils is to gather the best samples possible.

 Over time, the basic philosophy of identifying where to sample has changed.
 Years ago many sampling programs were targeted only to large areas such as the “Northwest 10 acres of a 40-acre field.”
 However, many people started sampling by soil types which was a tremendous improvement to recognize differences in the field.
 As technological capabilities evolved, many samples were pulled by a “grid” system.

 In more recent times, Lamb Farms has been sampling its soil using a combination of soil types and the grid system.
 This allows us to exploit the strengths of both philosophies to most accurately identify areas to intensively sample to generate a great inventory of nutrients available in a field.